stakaz/BracedErrors.jl/src/README.md

 ```

 ### Two errors
-you can provide two errors.
+You can provide two errors.

 ```juliashell
 > bracederror(123.456, 123456, 0.0034)